We Can Help

 How to choose an agent

-We found some excellent advice here, at the National Insurance For Insurance Commissioners.
+We found some excellent advice here, at the National Association For Insurance Commissioners.
 We've edited it just a bit.

 Selecting an Agent